haecklb/haecklb.GitHub.io/index.md

-## Welcome to Brianna's GitHub Page! :thumbsup:
+## Welcome to Brianna's GitHub Page!
 Here you'll find some general information about GitHub pages:

 You can use the [editor on GitHub](https://github.com/haecklb/haecklb.GitHub.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.